The Bankrate promise

 - Bonds, which tend to be less prone to big price swings than stocks, are a great way to keep investment portfolio assets in safety mode, an investment strategy known as capital preservation.
 Treasury bonds are widely considered a risk-free investment, as they have extremely low odds of default since they are backed fully by the U.S. government.

 - Investors should understand that even U.S. government bonds have interest rate risk.
-That is, if market interest rates rise, the prices of these bonds will fall, as they have throughout 2022.
+That is, if market interest rates rise, the prices of these bonds will fall, as they did throughout 2022.

 Treasury bond rates explained

-Treasury bond interest rates (also known as yield) are tied to the specific T-bond’s maturity date.
+Treasury bond interest rates (also known as yield) are tied to the specific bond’s maturity date.

-“The average [original] maturity date on a Treasury bond is between 10 and 30 years,” says Jacob Dayan, CEO and co-founder of Community Tax, a financial and tax specialist firm in Chicago, Illinois.
+“The average [original] maturity date on a Treasury bond is between 10 and 30 years,” says Jacob Dayan, partner at Consumer Law Group in Chicago.
 “Typically, the longer the maturity date, the higher the interest rate.”

 That said, Treasury bond rates do rise and fall for a variety of reasons.
 “For example, if there is a high demand for longer maturity bonds, the T-bond interest rate could fall to (or below) the level of bonds with shorter maturity dates,” Dayan adds.